CALIFORNIA HIGHWAY PATROL

 SPECIAL EXTRA RADIOS:

 Following 9/11/2001, in addition to M-16/AR-15 rifles, some divisions are equipping their cars with additional radios to allow direct coordination with local agencies on their channels, which are typically VHF high band and UHF, something which was frowned upon in years past but which is considered vital today.
 In some cases, the CHP has installed the trunk-mounted Kenwood TK-730 VHF high band mobile radio package, usually on top of the antenna relay box for the scanner.
 The Kenwood control head is then mounted on the center console box between the Bearcat scanner and the laptop computer base.
-See typical trunk installation below:
+See typical trunk installation below, from 2003:

 ANTENNAS:

-UPDATE: As of early 2008, the CHP has changed the antenna installations to use all roof-mounted antennas.
-The main two-way radio antenna is now an Antenex (Laird Technologies) loaded whip electrically identical to its Antenna Specialists predecessor, the extender antenna is an 18 inch whip, the scanner is a second short whip (apparently the whip length varies by division depending upon agencies it is desired to monitor,) and a "hockey puck" cellular/data subscriber and GPS antenna.
+The repeater (extender) antenna is an 18 inch whip, the scanner is a second short whip (apparently the whip length varies by division depending upon agencies it is desired to monitor,) and a "hockey puck" cellular/data subscriber and GPS antenna.
 All drilled through the roof.
-The on-glass antennas are not featured on these vehicles.
-Apparently the antenna relay box for the scanner is no longer used, a short whip taking its place.
-See photo below.
+The on-glass antennas are no longer featured on these vehicles.
+The antenna relay box for the scanner is no longer used, a short UHF whip taking its place.
+See 2010 in-service photo below.

 Photo below copyright and courtesy of Ten96